Delta 3d Printer Build (He3d DLT-180)

 So I sold a few other things and ordered the cheapest delta 3d printer kit I could find.
-It came in and took a bit of learning curve… but that is the point when you get into 3d printing, heart isn’t it? =)
+It came in and took a bit of learning curve… but that is the point when you get into 3d printing, isn’t it? =)

-First off, viagra buy my stepper motors were wired incorrectly.
-Thanks to the help of those into he 3d printing community, advice I found I could just play with the wiring till I found out what worked.
+First off, my stepper motors were wired incorrectly.
+Thanks to the help of those into he 3d printing community, I found I could just play with the wiring till I found out what worked.
 It did help that I had my little tessel board already programmed to play with a stepper.

 Once I got the wiring corrected the motors were still extremely loud when moving.
 Finally a user on reddit mentioned I should check my jumper settings.
 Jumper settings?!
 I just assumed the firmware could do all that.
 Guess not.
 Of course, the kit I got was missing all the jumpers needed.
 Between some help from my awesome neighbor and some old computer drives I had laying around and was able to get all that I needed (12 in total).
 Once those were in, no more shaking and buzzing!
 Still not done though.

 After scouring through the G-Code wiki and reading up on the firmware that I had (micromake) I found the key setting that I really needed to tweak was the z-endstop-offset.
 Using the “paper test” that many refer to, I was able to home that setting in.
 Then came the fun of learning how to load filament in this thing.